RedditRecs

 Reddit Icon

-reachforthe-stars • about 2 months ago
+reachforthe-stars • 4 months ago

 Lone peaks have zero drop, which means when you land on your foot you should be landing more towards the balls of your feet and with your feet below your center of mass.
 This is a more natural running form.
 If you’re heel striking in zero drop shoes, especially running up or down hill, it’s going to stretch out your tendons way past your norm.
 I run in zero drop Altras for trail and road.